miklevin/MikeLev.in/_posts/2023-05-11-the-content-that-ai-can-t-generate.md

 steak but nobody knew it, until some sort of tipping point?

 What if the infinite monkeys tapping away at their type-writers were actually real?
-What if while doomscrollers were gluttonously consuming junkfood, but the healthy meal, or at least the ingredients for it, were being seeded and sewn?
+What if the work they produced, which while most admittedly is not Shakespeare, was actually just good enough to get you to click and make somebody a little bit of money?What if while doomscrollers were gluttonously consuming junkfood, but the healthy meal, or at least the ingredients for it, were being seeded and sewn?
 What if nobody knew I was doing this until some sort of... oh I don't know... tipping point?

-What if the infinite monkeys tapping away at their type-writers were actually real?
-What if the work they produced, which while most admittedly is not Shakespeare, was actually just good enough to get you to click and make somebody a little bit of money?

 What if the tragedy of the commons has not quite yet ruined it all for everyone quite yet because the AI honeymoon isn't over, and there was a frenzied gold